Muhammafayyaz/implementation-of-stack-and-queue-using-LinkList-in-pytrhon/README.md

 1- **Clone the Repository**:

-Open your terminal or command prompt.
+Open terminal or command prompt.

-Clone the repository using the following command:
+Clone the repository using the command:

 git clone  https://github.com/Muhammafayyaz/implementation-of-stack-and-queue-using-LinkList-in-pytrhon